engineerbaz/Azure-Cloud-Microsoft-Knowledge/02_Azure_Fundamental.md

   - Like MCT

 ### Organizational Structure
-- Management Group
+- Management Group (Like company, logical division of Subcription)
-- Subcriptions
+- Subcriptions (Account)
-- Resource Group
+- Resource Group (like dept logical container)
 - Resources
+ Access permission is inheirted

 ## Planning & Managing
 - Type of Customers